Skip to main content

 Exclusion Criteria

-Not provided
+• Not provided

 PRIME-MD depression and anxiety modules, BSI anxiety items, Simmons Feelings About Donation items; Simmons Psychosocial Concerns About Donation items

-interpersonal relationship quality and distress3 months post-donation
+interpersonal relationship quality and distress

 Simmons Family Relationship items, Short Dyadic Adjustment Scale, Family ICPS conflict and intimacy subscales

-somatic/physical health perceptions3 months post-donation
+somatic/physical health perceptions

 Concerns About Donation Effects items, Simmons Post-donation Medical Concerns, Brief Pain Inventory short form, FACIT-fatigue scale, Post-surgery Body Image Questionnaire, Post-donation Symptom Checklist, Simmons Concerns About Future Health items, Simmons Perceived Stressfulness of Donation items

-quality of life3 months post-donation
+quality of life

 RAND-12

-Satisfaction with interventionpre-donation (on average, 1 week post-intervention but before donation has occurred)
+• Satisfaction with intervention(pre-donation (on average, 1 week post-intervention but before donation has occurred))

-Quality of decision to donatepre-donation (on average, 1 week post-intervention but before donation has occurred)
+• Quality of decision to donate(pre-donation (on average, 1 week post-intervention but before donation has occurred))